 When it comes to conducting a commercial land or boundary survey, it isn’t so much that the type or quality of work is any different from a residential survey.
 Instead, the difference lies in the fact that often times, a commercial survey can be much more intensive, and subsequently, more expensive.
 Why?
 Because these different types of properties serve different purposes.

 With residential property surveys, a lot of the time we find that the homeowner simply wants to know where the four corners of the property lie.
-This may be because he feels his neighbor is encroaching on his property, because he plans to sell the home and would like to know what he has before he puts it on the market, or something similar.
+There are many things that get into the reasons why a homeowner would like to know where the lines lie on their property.

 With commercial properties however, an insurance company or a bank may want the owner to have an ALTA survey conducted so that they can find out what they’re buying into.
 The ALTA survey, which is a nationwide uniform set of standards developed by the American Land Title Association (ALTA) and the American Congress on Surveying and Mapping (ACSM), is more restrictive and guarantees that your survey will be conducted with the utmost accuracy.